Kris-Zhao/CJV805_HRManagement/Readme.txt

 In ca.myseneca.test package:
 The HRManagement class is a test class that mimics an application.
 Prompt user input a username and a password from the console.
-If pass the credential check, show the user’s info as employee, then execute methods on DAManager class one by one.
+If pass the credential check, show the userâ€™s info as employee, then execute methods on DAManager class one by one.
 Finally, there would be three other employees inserted into EMPLOYEES table.
 --------------------------------------------------------------------------